Give notice of a marriage/civil partnership

 You will need to give notice of your marriage or civil partnership in your local registration district.
 If you and your partner live in different areas, you will each need to give notice in your own registration district.
 Please note this does not apply to the Church of England or Church of Wales.

-You need to give at least 29 days notice of your marriage or civil partnership and must prove you have lived in the district for a minimum of seven full days before attending your appointment.
+You need to give at least 29 days notice of your marriage or civil partnership and must prove you have lived in the district for a minimum of 7 clear days before attending your appointment.

 You must also know the name of the ceremony venue when you give your notice.